YunoHost/doc/dns_local_network.md

 - Windows hosts file is located at:
     `%SystemRoot%\system32\drivers\etc\`
     > You MUST activate hidden and system file display to see the hosts file.
-- UNIX systems (GNU/Linux, Mac OS) hosts file is located at:
+- UNIX systems (GNU/Linux, macOS) hosts file is located at:
     `/etc/hosts`
     > You MUST have root privileges to modify the file.